Close Banner

 Guests will find plenty of accommodations along the coast to suit every budget.
 There are pricier options in La Jolla and Coronado.
 These are two of the most spectacular areas near San Diego.
 You just might find that paying a little more for these locations is worth it.

-The Loews Coronado Bay Resort is a little more budget friendly but upscale and offers spectacular views of Coronado Bay and the Pacific Ocean.
-You'll walk or take a shuttle to the Silver Strand State Beach.
+The Loews Coronado Bay Resort is a little more budget-friendly but upscale and offers spectacular views of Coronado Bay and the Pacific Ocean.
+You'll walk or take a shuttle to Silver Strand State Beach.

 If you want to get away from the hustle and bustle, head up the coast.
 You can find many great beach towns as you travel north by train or car.
 You can enjoy great views, relaxing beaches, surf spots, shopping and dining.
 Heading north, Del Mar, Carlsbad and Oceanside are frogtastic destinations.
 You can explore pockets of casual beach towns nestled between them.
 Just north of La Jolla, Del Mar (literally Spanish for “of the sea”) has dining and shopping.
 It's home to the Del Mar racetrack and the San Diego County Fair.

-If you are looking for a 5-star resort near LEGOLAND, Omni La Costa Resort and Spa (as low as $536) has what you need.
+If you are looking for a 5-star resort near LEGOLAND, Omni La Costa Resort and Spa (as low as $494) has what you need.
 With eight pools, including a family beach pool, water slides and a splash pad, two golf courses and 17 tennis courts, you might not want to leave.
 Your tadpoles will receive a backpack filled with activities.
-Older kids can make friends at camp (while mom and dad play a round of golf or relax at Deepak Chopra's wellness center).
+Older kids can make friends at camp.
+Parents can play a round of golf or relax at Deepak Chopra's wellness center.

 Oceanside is the furthest beach town in north San Diego County.
 It offers a harbor, pier, sandy beaches and paved paths to ride bikes or stroll along the beaches and playgrounds.
 The pet-friendly Residence Inn San Diego Oceanside is a great pick here, but know that it's a little inland from the beach and does not have a pool if that is important to you.